Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

-The reaction residues were measured by the SAMURAI spectrometer~\cite{kobayashi13}, with a magnetic field set at 1.49\,Tesla with the SHT and 1.51\,Tesla without the SHT.
-The position and angle of the particles were measured by two MWDCs located before and after the dipole magnet.
-A 10-mm thick plastic scintillator array hodoscope located downstream of the spectrometer was used to measure the $\Delta E$ and to determine the TOF together with the time information of the beam particle measured by a 0.2-mm thick plastic scintillator before the SHT.
-The magnetic rigidity $B\rho$ and the flight length $L$ from the SHT to hodoscope were deduced from multidimensional-fit functions using the positions and angles of the residues before and after the magnet as inputs.
-The functions were obtained with Geant4 \cite{Agost2003} simulations and the multidimensional fit package of ROOT \cite{Brun1997}.
-The obtained functions reproduce the simulated $B\rho$ and $L$ with relative deviations below 0.02\,\%.
+The reaction residues were measured by the SAMURAI spectrometer~\cite{Kobayashi2013}, with a magnetic field set at 1.49\,Tesla with filled target and 1.51\,Tesla with empty target.
+Positions and angles of the particles were measured by two multiwire drift chambers located before and after the dipole magnet.
+A 10-mm thick plastic scintillator array hodoscope located downstream of the spectrometer was used to measure the $\Delta E$ and to determine the TOF together with a 0.2-mm thick plastic scintillator before the target.
+The magnetic rigidity $B\rho$ and the flight length from the target to hodoscope were deduced from multidimensional-fit functions using measured positions and angles as inputs.
+The functions, obtained through Geant4 \cite{Agost2003} simulations and multidimensional fit package of ROOT \cite{Brun1997}, reproduce the simulated $B\rho$ and flight length with relative deviations below 0.02\,\%.

-The experimental PMD response to $^{14}$O beam was used for convolution with the theoretical PMDs of $^{13}$O and $^{13}$N presented later, taking into account the different energy losses in beam-line materials.